Skip to main content

 5. Reduce Unwanted Reflections with Polarizing Filters

 A common problem when recording images is dealing with reflections on glass, water, or other shiny surfaces.
 Unwanted reflections can reduce image clarity, and even completely block the visibility of underwater objects.
+By minimizing glare, polarizing filters also help reveal fine detail in images, making it easier to recognize subtle features that are important for accurate analysis.

 This problem can be easily addressed with polarizing filters.
 Polarizers are usually external filters that are screwed on over the front of the lens.
 Polarizing filters primarily come in two varieties: linear polarizers and circular polarizers – which are special cases of elliptical polarization.